lll44/Study/05 - Tools/Obsidian/Alfred Obsidian Launcher.md

 ## Themes
 `op`: Combined Search of community plugins and community themes.**
 - Press `↵` to open the theme browser.
-(There are no separate theme pages in Obsidian Theme Browser that can be opened.)
 	- Use `⇧` or `⌘ + Y` to open a Quick Look Preview of the theme's promo screenshot.
 Press `⇧` or `⌘ + Y` again to close the preview.
 	- *🎨 For Theme Designers:* Use `fn + ↵` to download the main .css file of the theme into the folder specified in the [workflow configuration](Workflow%20Configuration.md#Plugin-and-Theme-Search) (`download_folder_path`).
 - Only themes officially included in the community themes are displayed — themes solely available via GitHub or still in review are not shown.